 Figuring out what you’re going to owe in estimated taxes can be tricky if it’s your first time paying them.
 If you’re self-employed, you’re not only paying federal income tax but you’ll also owe a self-employment tax, which is currently set at 15.3%.
-Self-employment tax covers the taxes you’d normally have withheld for Social Security and Medicare.
+Self-employment tax covers the taxes you’d normally have withheld for Social Security (12.4%) and Medicare (2.9%).

 You’ll also need to add up your deductions.
 Those reduce your taxable income.
 From there you can factor in any credits you qualify for.
 If you’re not sure where to get started, the IRS offers a worksheet to help guide you through the calculations.

-Normally, if you owe income taxes you have to pay by the April filing deadline to avoid a penalty.
+Normally, if you owe income taxes you have to pay by the April filing deadline (in 2022, the filing deadline is April 18) to avoid a penalty.
 But that’s not the case with estimated taxes.
 These are due four times during the year: in January, April, June and September.

-If you don’t pay enough tax by the due dates, you may get hit with a penalty when you file your taxes in April even if you’re owed a refund.
+If you don’t pay enough tax by the due dates, you may get hit with a penalty when you file your taxes by the deadline even if you’re owed a refund.
 To avoid the penalty, you have to owe less than $1,000 in tax.
 Or you can pay 90% of what you owe for the current tax year or show that you paid everything you owed for the previous year (whichever amount is smallest).